rrooggiieerr/esphome-axaremote/README.md

 This AXA Remote component for ESPHome can automatically calibrate the unlock, open, close and lock durations.
 To do this open the window fully and close the window from the ESPHome device.
-The component will measure the time it takes untill the lock is in one of the locked states.
+The component will measure the time it takes until the lock is in one of the locked states.
 By default the close duration is logged as info message to the ESPHome logging console.
 You can then use this value to set the __close_duration__ of your ESPHome configuration YAML.
 You can also enable __auto_calibrate__ which will automatically update the unlock, open, close and lock durations every